aleph2c/miros/docs/_sources/recipes.rst.txt

 States
 ------

+  *Simple things should be simple, complex things should be possible.*

+  -- Alan Kay

 In the miros frame work, your state methods act as places to link your application code into designed behavior.
+Together they create a state machine.

 States need to: